iacta/Square-Mobile/README.md

 <div align="center"><img src="assets/images/logo.webp" width=200px heigth=100px/></div>

 > [!IMPORTANT]
-> Any problems found, report immediately via SquareCloud support or issue in this repository
+> Any issues encountered, please report immediately via my DM on discord or issues in this repository

 # SquareCloud-Mobile
 A simple project with the purpose of facilitating the use of services on mobile platforms